 Lightroom gives you the option to create two types of watermarks: text and drawing.
 The text is complete by adding details such as your name or copyright.
 Drawings allow you to add a logo or another image to your photo.

-Adding watermark using Lightroom is easy and fast because you can add watermarks to batches on multiple photos.
+Adding a watermark using Lightroom is easy and fast because you can add watermarks to batches on multiple photos.
 This will save you a lot of time.

 Installation of watermarks occurs during export.
 You will not see them in your photos while working with them in the Library or in the Development modules.